ikelaiah/threadpool-fp/README.md

   Pool.Queue(@RiskyProc, i);
 Pool.WaitForAll;

-// Only the LAST exception is in LastError if Pool.LastError <> '' then
+// Only the LAST exception is in LastError... if Pool.LastError <> '' then
-  WriteLn('At least one task failed: ', Pool.LastError);
+  WriteLn('Most recent failure: ', Pool.LastError);
-Pool.ClearLastError;
+// ...but Errors has them all:
+WriteLn(Pool.ErrorCount, ' task(s) failed in total');
+Pool.ClearErrors;
 ```

 ### 4. Freeing the global pool manually